metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Write-ServiceList.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Build-ServiceList
+You cannot pipe objects to Write-ServiceList

 ## OUTPUTS